Taking courses elsewhere

 Review transfer and transient credit database in Argos.

-Note: This may not work for all users and/or browsers.
+Note: This may not work for all users and/or browsers, and optimally works in Internet Explorer.
 If you cannot access the Argos report, see the exported .csv below.